robertjd/okta.github.io/_source/_standards/OAuth/index.md

 ### Custom scopes and claims

 The admin can configure custom scopes and claims for the Custom Authorization Server.
+The admin can also configure a groups claim for the Okta Authorization Server.

 #### Custom scopes

 If the request that generates the access token contains any custom scopes, those scopes will be part of the *scp* claim together with the scopes provided from the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html).
-The form of these custom scopes must conform to the [OAuth2 specification](https://tools.ietf.org/html/rfc6749#section-3.3).
+The form of these custom scopes must conform to the [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#section-3.3).

 >*Note:* Scope names can contain the characters < (less than) or > (greater than), but not both characters.